crowdozer/typescript-template/readme.md

 A typescript template repo

-- circular dependency check ran at build time
+- basic prettier config
-- absolute imports supported (`import foo from 'bar/baz'` vs `import foo from '../../bar/baz'`)
+- nodemon configured to handle typescript
-- `npm run util:rimraf` to clear node modules
+- build and watched build commands
-- `npm run util:circular` to check for circular deps
+- import alias '@' for 'src/', for absolute imports